semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 ## 3.2 Continuous Integration Best Practices

 Getting the continuous integration process right is a prerequisite for successful continuous delivery.
-Usually when the CI process is fast and reliable, the leap to full CI/CD is not hard to make.
+Usually, when the CI process is fast and reliable, the leap to full CI/CD is not hard to make.

 ### 3.2.1 Treat Master Build as If You're Going to Make a Release at Any Time

-Small, simple, frequent changes is a less risky way of building software in a team than making big, complex, rare changes.
-This implies that team will make fewer mistakes by always being ready for release, not more.
+Small, simple, frequent changes are a less risky way of building software in a team than making big, complex, rare changes.
+This implies that the team will make fewer mistakes by always being ready for release, not more.

 Your team's goal should be to get new code to production as soon as it's ready.
 And if something goes wrong — own it and handle it accordingly.
-Let the team grow through the sense of ownership on what they do.
+Let the team grow through the sense of ownership of what they do.

 Being always ready for a release requires a highly developed testing culture.
-Code that's checked in should always be tested.
+The code that's checked in should always be tested.
 If it's not, then there's no point in moving fast to oblivion.

-If you're starting a new project, invest time to bring everyone on the same page and commit to writing automated tests for all code.
+If you're starting a new project, invest time to bring everyone on the same page, and commit to writing automated tests for all code.
 Set up the entire CI/CD pipeline, even while the application has no real functionality.
 The pipeline will discourage any manual or risky processes from creeping in and slowing you down in the future.

 If you have an existing project with some technical debt, you can start by committing to a “no broken windows” policy on the CI pipeline.
 This means that when someone breaks master, they drop what they're doing and fix it.

 Every test failure is a bug.
-It needs to be logged, investigated and fixed.
-Assume that the defect is in application code, unless tests can prove otherwise.
+It needs to be logged, investigated, and fixed.
+Assume that the defect is in application code unless tests can prove otherwise.
 However, sometimes the test itself is the problem.
 Then the solution is to rewrite it to be more reliable.

 The process of cleaning up the master build usually starts as being frustrating.
 But if you're committed and stick to the process, over time the pain goes away.
 One day you reach a stage when a failed test means there is a real bug.
 You don't have to re-run the CI build to move on with your work.
 No one has to impose a code freeze.
 Days become productive again.

 ### 3.2.2 Keep the Build Fast: Up to 10 Minutes

 Let’s take two development teams, both writing tests, as an example.
-Team A has a CI build which runs for about 3 minutes.
+Team A has a CI build that runs for about 3 minutes.
 Team B has a build that clocks at 45 minutes.
-They both use a CI service which runs tests on all branches.
+They both use a CI service that runs tests on all branches.
 They both release reliable software in predictable cycles.
-But team A has a potential to build and release over 100 times in a day, while team B can do that up to 7 times.
+But team A has the potential to build and release over 100 times in a day, while team B can do that up to 7 times.
 Are they both doing *continuous* integration?

 The short answer is no.

 If a CI build takes a long time, we approach our work defensively.
 We tend to keep branches on the local computer longer.
 Every developer’s code is in a different state.
 Merges are rarer, and they become big and risky events.
 Refactoring becomes hard to do on the scale that the system needs to stay healthy.

 With a slow build, every “git push” leads to a huge distraction.
-We either wait, or look for something else to do to avoid being completely idle.
+We either wait or look for something else to do to avoid being completely idle.
 And if we context-switch to something else, we know that we’ll need to switch back again when the build is finished.
 The catch is that every task switch in programming is hard and it sucks up our energy.

 The point of continuous in continuous integration is speed.
 Speed drives high productivity: we want feedback as soon as possible.
 Fast feedback loops keep us in a state of flow, which is the source of our happiness at work.